Biography – Florli Nemeth

 Stephen left a legacy for the church in India and around the world as well as for his family.
 He will always be remembered as a man who loved his God, his family and the family of God.
 The materials you find on this website represent a lifetime of work and ministry.
 It was his desire to share the wealth of these materials freely with anyone around the world.
 If you are blessed by his teachings and able to share them with others, then our joy as a family is complete!

 My destiny continues to unfold before me.
-The work of the ACOP of India in Kerala and Tamil Nadu is dear to my heart, and I am praying God will open the doors for me to return in 2011.
-In the meantime, I am continuing to teach piano in my home, minister in my local church and in other places as God gives opportunity.
+The work of the ACOP of India in Kerala and Tamil Nadu is dear to my heart, and I was able to visit the church in September 2011.
+I continue to teach piano in my home, minister in my local church and in other places as God gives opportunity.
 Our children and grandchildren are serving God, and our family is continuing to grow!
-We are expecting the third great-grandchild the end of June 2010.
+We now have three great-grandchildren who are the pride and joy of my life!
 The legacy moves on and the story continues.
 God is the God of the generations, and I am believing to see my grandchildren and great-grandchildren walking in the destiny God has for them.

 Family Stats